Ferenc Soma Kovács: Career

 He trained as a member of Veszprém Sportolj Velünk Sports Association in Hungary.
 In 2023, he signed a sponsorship contract with Nike.
 That year, he set new Hungarian national under-20 records for the 1500 metres both indoors and outdoors, and the 3000 metres indoors.
 He was a bronze medalist at the 2023 European Athletics U20 Championships in Jerusalem, Israel, in the 3000 metres steeplechase.
 He competed at the 2023 World Athletics Championships over 5000 metres in Budapest, but did not qualify for the final.

 In 2024, he broke the Hungarian U23 national record in the mile run, running 3:58.09 seconds in Boston, Massachusetts.
 He won the Hungarian Athletics Championships over 1500 metres in June 2024 in 3:47.17.
 That month, competing at the Honved Cup, he broke the Hungarian U23 record for the 1500 metres with a time of 3:37.47.

 Competing for Harvard University, he won the Ivy League 800 metres title before finishing third at the NCAA Outdoor Championships in Eugene, Oregon in the 1500 metres in June 2025.
+Later that month, he competed for Hungary over 1500 metres at the 2025 European Athletics Team Championships First Division in Madrid.
 The following month, he placed fifth in the final of the 1500 metres at the 2025 European Athletics U23 Championships in Bergen, Norway.